8 Best CVAT Alternatives for Computer Vision Teams in 2026

 • Native model evaluation against ground truth

-• Open source with paid Enterprise edition
+• Open source core with a paid Enterprise edition

-Where it falls short: Not a labeling tool by itself.
+Where it falls short: Not a labeling tool by itself β€” you'll still need one alongside it.

 Figure: FiftyOne Platform